-Researchers find the prevalence of disability among children in Central Region, Ghana and analyze the risk factors of the development of disabilities
+Researchers find the prevalence of disability among children in the Central Region, Ghana and analyze the risk factors of the development of disabilities.

 What was the context of the research

 Many children in Ghana suffer from developmental delays and disorders.
 However, these developmental disorders may be overlooked, because awareness of these disorders is limited.
 Lack of research in low-middle-income countries results in a lot of children with developmental delays and disabilities going undiagnosed and untreated.
 Social stigma around these disabilities may result in the children being marginalized, in addition to suffering from a disability.
 Biritwum et al., studied the prevalence of children with disabilities in Ghana.
 In addition to finding the prevalence, the researches explored the feelings of discrimination experienced by children with disabilities and some of the risk factors of developmental delays.

 The study was conducted in the Central Region of Ghana and consisted of 2,556 children under the age of fifteen.
 The children were observed, and the type of disorders was recorded.
 Some examples of disorders recorded were; poliomyelitis, epilepsy, mental retardation, difficulties with hearing and speech, kyphosis, hydrocephalus, and extensive facial scars.